pwwang/datar/docs/caveats/blind.md

 ## Solutions

-- Try switching to a REPL that maintains the source code (`ipython` instead of raw python REPL, for example)
+- Try switching to a REPL that maintains the source code (`ipython`/`bpython` instead of raw python REPL, for example)
 - Save the code into a file, and run that script with python interpreter
 - Stick with the regular calling: